If you think your holiday schedule is jam-packed, consider the demands on a Radio City Music Hall Rockette.

 Add egg mixture to pan.

-When eggs start to firm up, sprinkle with shredded cheese.
+When eggs start to set (firm up), sprinkle with shredded cheese.

 Add salt and pepper to taste.
 (The cheese will make it salty, so you won't need much.)